punchplatform/punch-helm/operator/README.md

 Several types of CRDs are supported by the Punch:

 - Flinkline: used to model a flink-compatible punchline.
-- Sparkline: used to model a spark-compatible punchline.
+- SparkPunchline: used to model a spark-compatible punchline.
 - BatchApplication: used to model arbitrary batch applications.
 - StreamApplication: used to model arbitrary streaming applications.
 - BatchPunchline: used to model batch punchline.